kubeflow/examples/pipelines/components/sklearn/README.md

 * SVR

 ### Input
-* estimator_name: The name of the estimator as it appears in the list above.
+* `estimator_name`: The name of the estimator as it appears in the list above.
-* training_data_path: path to the training csv file.
+* `training_data_path`: path to the training csv file.
 The code expects the csv file to have no headers; and the target to be the first column, followed by the features.
-* test_data_path: path to the test csv file, with a format similar to the training data file.
+* `test_data_path`: path to the test csv file, with a format similar to the training data file.
-* output_dir: path to the output directory.
+* `output_dir`: path to the output directory.
 * You may also pass the hyperparameters just like another argument

 #### Example: